Azure-Samples/communication-services-authentication-hero-csharp/README.md

 4. For troubleshooting consent issues during Azure Active Directory authentication flow, please refer to [Unexpected user consent error](https://docs.microsoft.com/azure/active-directory/manage-apps/application-sign-in-unexpected-user-consent-error#requesting-not-authorized-permissions-error), [Unexpected user consent prompt](https://docs.microsoft.com/azure/active-directory/manage-apps/application-sign-in-unexpected-user-consent-prompt).

 ### Application Troubleshooting

-1. When running sample application in local, to troubleshoot unexpected error response on Apis, you could use `stacktrace` present in the response.
+1. When running sample application in local, to troubleshoot unexpected error response on APIs, you could use `stacktrace` present in the response.

-2. When running the sample application in production e.g. Azure App Service, you can enable Application Insights to troubleshoot the Api failures in absence of application logs.
+2. When running the sample application in production e.g. Azure App Service, you can enable Application Insights to troubleshoot the API failures in absence of application logs.
    > (i) You can refer to [Enable Application Insights on App Service](https://docs.microsoft.com/en-us/azure/azure-monitor/app/azure-web-apps-net-core?tabs=Linux%2Cwindows#enable-monitoring) for enabling Application Insights on web application deployed on App Service.
    >
-   > (ii) You can refer to [Analyze Failures](https://docs.microsoft.com/en-us/azure/azure-monitor/app/tutorial-runtime-exceptions#analyze-failures) on how to troubleshoot unexpected Api response.
+   > (ii) You can refer to [Analyze Failures](https://docs.microsoft.com/en-us/azure/azure-monitor/app/tutorial-runtime-exceptions#analyze-failures) on how to troubleshoot unexpected API response.

 ## Contributing